Skip to content

 2. Infrastructure Pre-configuration (cvhome-bootstrap): Manages Production configuration (Terraform).

-3. AWS Infrastructure Deployment (cvhome-ecs-fargate-infra): Deploys the main AWS infrastructure ( Terraform).Note: The infrastructure repositories (cvhome-bootstrap, cvhome-ecs-fargate-infra) are separate, not needed for local development, but are essential for the AWS deployment sections.
+3. AWS Infrastructure Deployment (cvhome-infra): Deploys the main AWS infrastructure ( Terraform).Note: The infrastructure repositories (cvhome-bootstrap, cvhome-infra) are separate, not needed for local development, but are essential for the AWS deployment sections.